Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Preliminaries

 Here $\dot \alpha ={y_c}+ \left({1 - {y_c}}\right){\alpha _c}$, where $\dot \alpha$ for the true label $y_{c}$ is set to 1, while $\dot \alpha$ for the remaining classes are maintained as predicted by the model.
 The goal is to minimize Eq.~\ref{eq7} to reduce evidence for incorrect classes.

 Given the source domain data $\cal{X}_{S}$, the overall optimization objective for the evidential learning branch is expressed as:

-For parameter optimization of the target task detection branch $\dethead$, the target detection loss $\lossSRC$ can be directly used to optimize the model.
-For the evidential learning branch $\evihead$, its parameters can be optimized by minimizing ${\lossEVI}$.
+For parameter optimization of the target task detection branch $\dethead$, the target detection loss $\lossSRC$ is directly used to optimize the model.
+For the evidential learning branch $\evihead$, its parameters are optimized by minimizing ${\lossEVI}$.
 Therefore, the total supervised loss for the source domain is presented as: